EJ-Lan/ThinkQuiz/README.md

 Quiz Application For Students

 # About
-Think Quiz is a web app that enables users to create wuiz decks and cards and study them for any topic
+Think Quiz is a web app that enables users to create quiz decks and cards and study them for any topic

 ## Technologies
 1. MongoDB